-It’s the first thing you think about in the morning—that nutty aroma emanating from mug to nostril, that sweet, caffeinated invitation of the Tanzanian coffee soon to warm your body.
+It’s the first thing you think about in the morning—that nutty aroma emanating from mug of Tanzanian coffee to nostril, that sweet, caffeinated invitation soon to warm your body.
 The coffee also sharpens your senses to help you keep going every day.

 Yes, it’s coffee we speak of.